Plant Grass Plugs in Spots of Shade For Instant Coverage

 Live stakes are cuttings from established plants.
 They are then embedded directly into the soil along the banks of rivers or streams to grow roots and make trees.
 Using live stakes for restoration and preservation is a common and widely used practice due to rapid growth, resistance to erosion, drought tolerance, and low cost.
 However successful live staking is, only a few varieties of trees can be utilized in this manner.

 Black Willow Stakes (Salix nigra)

 This quick rooting plant is not a tree but rather a bush.
 It spreads quickly, which will benefit the waterway on which it is planted.
 The buds and the branches of this shrub change color with the season.
-It produces a single fuzzy catkin buds in the spring, and the stems are often used as an ornamental element.
+It produces single fuzzy catkin buds in the Spring, and the stems are often used as an ornamental element.

 Silky Dogwood Live Stakes (Cornus amomum)

 This fast-growing bush can reach heights of up to 10 feet high with a width of 10 feet.
 This bush is often found along waterways, although it adapts well to dry land conditions as well.
 This plant has many beneficial properties for wetlands and wildlife.
 The quick-growing root system helps maintain the integrity of the water edges while the flowers and fruits offer insects, birds, squirrels, and other animals.

 River Birch Live Stakes (Betula nigra)